jayhyun-hwang/jayhyun-hwang.github.io/_includes/about/en.md

 Hi, I'm Jayhyun Hwang.

-I have been working as a software engineer since 2020.
+I have been working as a software developer since 2020.

 I can create full web applications, but mainly develop servers.